Isha-Yasin/helm_chart/README.md

+# Installation :
-# You have must installed helm:
+You have must installed helm using this link

      https://helm.sh/docs/helm/helm_install/
+or , if you have already helm you can skip
 # Accessing Helm Chart with release :

 Download release under the Github repo , then navigate to the directory .